Asmodai/gohacks/doc/go/fileio.md

 	// Signalled if we're trying to operate on a symbolic link without
 	// `FollowSymlinks` enabled.
 	ErrSymlinkDenied = errors.Base("symlink not allowed")

+	// Signalled if Writer options has both `Apppend` and `Atomic`.
+	ErrInvalidWriteMode = errors.Base("invalid write mode")
 )
 ```